Esri/excalibur-scripts/README.md

 ### Python 3

 The scripts require Python 3 to be installed on your machine.
 The scripts were developed using Python version 3.8.6.
 Python 3 is already installed on your machine if you are running ArcGIS Pro.
 To see if Python is installed, open a terminal and run the command `python`.
-You should see the version of Python displayed and be at a command prompt for entering Python commands.
+To see if Python is installed, open a terminal and run the command `python`.
+If installed, you will see the version of Python displayed and be at a command prompt for entering Python commands.

 If Python is not installed on your machine, you can download the version for your OS from the [Python download site](https://www.python.org/downloads/).
 It is recommended to add the path to the Python executable to the `Paths` on your machine.
-Once installed, open a terminal and run the command `python`.
-You should see the version of Python displayed and be at a command prompt for entering Python commands.
+Once installed, open a terminal and run the command `python` and make sure it runs without errors.

 ### Requests library